-Below is a sampling of what I feel is my best writing on a variety of topics.
+Below is a sampling of what I feel is some of my best past writing on a variety of topics.
 There is reporting, personal column writing and some opinion pieces I really like as well.

 Tomorrow, crowds will swarm the streets of Washington, D.C., American politicians will engage in the annual ceremony that has sustained our southern neighbors for more than two hundred years and Republican Donald Trump will be sworn in as the 45th president of the United States.
 In collaboration with Canadian media company Post Media, I covered the inauguration on January 20, 2017.
 Before that though, I wrote this piece to introduce myself.